antonioned/mongodb-step-by-step/README.md

 ```
 sudo vim /etc/mongod.conf

-Change the dbPath to /data/db and also change the bindIp parameter to 0.0.0.0 (open on all IPs
+Change the dbPath to /data/db
-but keep in mind that the EC2 needs to be in a private subnet and that we will add authentication security to it
+Change the bindIp parameter to 0.0.0.0 (open on all IPs but keep in mind that the EC2 needs to be in a
-as well)
+private subnet and that we will add authentication security to it  as well)
 ```

 **3. (Optional) Add logrotation to the mongodb log file**